What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 I remember being confused the first time someone handed me this brightly colored shot.
 The name tricks people into expecting tea flavors when the reality is completely different.

-You might assume healthy ingredients based on the name alone at first glance.
+You might assume the ingredients are healthy based on the name alone.
 Learning the actual recipe helps you decide if this sweet shot matches your taste.

 The ingredients are surprisingly simple and easy to find at any store.
 See how simple ingredients create such amazing flavor.